zaldih/themery.nvim/README.md

 Themery exposes several functions that you can use to interact with themes programmatically.

 - `getCurrentTheme()`: Return the current theme configured (a table with **index** (int) and **name** (string)), or nil.
+- `getAvailableThemes()`: Return a table with all available themes configured in themery.
-- `setThemeByName(name:string, shouldSave:boolean)`: Set a theme based on the name specified.
-If shouldSave is true, the selection will be saved. _The name refers to the name chosen by the user in the configuration and not to the name of the colorscheme_.
+- `setThemeByName(name:string, makePersistent:boolean)`: Set a theme based on the name specified.
+If makePersistent is set to true, the changes will persist even after closing neovim, loading that theme on startup. _The name refers to the name chosen by the user in the configuration and not to the name of the colorscheme_.
-- `setThemeByIndex(index:Int, shouldSave:boolean)`: Sets the colour scheme that occupies the index specified in the list of themes in the themery configuration, starting from 1.
-If shouldSave is true, the selection will be saved.
+- `setThemeByIndex(index:Int, makePersistent:boolean)`: Sets the colour scheme that occupies the index specified in the list of themes in the themery configuration, starting from 1.
+If makePersistent is set to true, the changes will persist even after closing neovim, loading that theme on startup.

 > [!NOTE]
 > More will be added gradually, but if you have something in mind and need more control, feel free to open an issue!